Welcome to the WalkMe Help Center

 Best Practice: Place the snippet after the login page

-• The UUID is not available until the user is logged in.
-If the desired UUID is not available, a randomly generated session ID will be created
+• If the desired UUID is not available, a randomly generated session ID will be created

-• If you need to create certain content on the login page, please make sure that a complete page load occurs after logging in.
-This is necessary for capturing UUID
+• If you need to create certain content on the login page, please make sure that a complete page load occurs after logging in - This is necessary for capturing UUID

 • For single page applications: If WalkMe loads on the login page, a page refresh will be required after logging in to make sure the UUID can be loaded